School ofNursingContinueContinue to the School of Nursing's website

 - Programs provide clear expectations to students with caring professors who work with students to facilitate successful learning.

-- Nursing programs are members of the National League for Nursing (NLN), fully accredited by the Accreditation Commission for Education in Nursing (ACEN), and approved by the Tennessee Board of Nursing.
+- Our nursing programs are members of the National League for Nursing (NLN), fully accredited by the Accreditation Commission for Education in Nursing (ACEN), and approved by the Tennessee Board of Nursing.

 Students in Action